mildred/cjdnserver/README.md

 - When receiving the tun file descriptor from the helper process, create a pipe to pass the tun file descriptor to cjdns
 - Start cjdns
-- TODO: Watch that cjdns keeps running and restart it if necessary
+- Watch that cjdns keeps running and restart it if necessary
-- TODO: Wait for the connection to close then kill cjdns
+- Wait for the connection to close then kill cjdns